Te Rito o Rotowhio

 • Piupiu

-• Taurapa
+• Turapa

 • Once tauira have a sound understanding of how to weave these pieces, they will then move on to developing and refining their skill set.

-Meet The Tutors
+Meet The Kaimahi

-Amanda is a Pouako -Te Rito (Tutor at the National Weaving School).
-Amanda holds multiple BA and postgrad degrees, a previous teacher for Te Wānanga-ō-Raukawa, and weaving tutor at Te Wananga o Aotearoa.
+Amanda is a Pouako – Te Rito (Tutor at the National Weaving School).
+Amanda holds multiple BA and postgrad degrees, a previous teacher for Te Wānanga-ō-Raukawa, and weaving tutor at Te Wānanga o Aotearoa.

 She was fortunate to be raised within a Wharepora and named (Mandē) Rongomaiwahine.
 Amanda is a passionate Kairaranga, her foundations contributed from a legacy of weavers within her whānau, hapū and iwi.